 Avoid sitting down if possible.
 Sitting is likely to aggravate the injury and inhibit healing.
-If you have to sit, use a cushion with a whole or slit cut out to accommodate the coccyx and take the pressure off it.
+If you have to sit, use a cushion with a hole or slit cut out to accommodate the coccyx and take the pressure off it.
 Apply hot or cold therapy to the area.
 Some therapists advise hot, some cold.
 Different approaches may be more successful for some than others.
-For an unstable coccyx the injury will usually heal by itself over a period of weeks or months.
+For an unstable coccyx, the injury will usually heal by itself over a period of weeks or months.
 Visit a doctor or other medical professional who can make an accurate diagnosis and advise on treatment.

 What can the doctor or therapist do?

 Physiotherapy can involve stretching and massage to the muscles around the coccyx including piriformis.
 Strengthening and relaxation exercises for the pelvic floor are often given.
-For pain related to muscle spasm deep tissue massage to release the tension and ease trigger points (localized knots in the muscle) and stretching can help.
+For pain related to muscle spasm, deep tissue massage to release the tension and ease trigger points (localized knots in the muscle) and stretching can help.

 A steroid injection is sometimes given.
 This may provide permanent relief or temporary relief for a period of months.
-A chiropractor or osteopath may perform and 'internal manipulation' by inserting a gloved finger into the anus and manipulating the coccyx!
-A last resort is surgery to remove the coccyx which is successful in most cases.
+A chiropractor or osteopath may perform and ‘internal manipulation’ by inserting a gloved finger into the anus and manipulating the coccyx!
+The last resort is surgery to remove the coccyx which is successful in most cases.

 The tailbone (also known as the coccyx) is a group of 3-5 fused bones at the base of the spine.
 This is the remainder of a tail and has no real function in humans!